alycit/ruby_regex_koans/README.md

 [rubular](http://rubular.com) is a fantastic Regular Expression resource.
 This web tool should be in the Bookmarks list of every programmer.

 With many thanks to:
-*  Aaron Brown original Javascript version of the [Regex Koans](https://github.com/frenchroasted/RegexKoans)
+*  Aaron Brown for the original Javascript version of the [Regex Koans](https://github.com/frenchroasted/RegexKoans)
 *  [EdgeCase](http://edgecase.com/) for the original, inspired, and inspirational [Ruby Koans](http://rubykoans.com/)

 Installation